nm-silva/demo-iot-platform/README.md

 The end goal is to have a frontend application that the user will be able to create and manage devices, view live/historical data, and control the devices.
 The data created by the user will be stored in a local SQLite database which is created on first run time.
 Because this is just a demo application, it is not recommended to use it in any production environment.

 ## Dependencies
+These require manual installation, if not already installed:
 - Python >= 3.12.7
+- Poetry
 - Docker
 - Docker Compose